nsdrussell/CSVScoresToExcel/README.md

 Alternatively drag the .csv file onto the application executable and let go to do exactly the same thing.

 ## Build instructions
-In Visual Studio, load the .sln file under `\src\ScoresToExcelApp\`, then build and run.
+In Visual Studio, load the .sln file under `/src/ScoresToExcelApp/`, then build and run.
 You will need WPF (Windows Presentation Foundation) and .NET Framework 4.7.2 enabled.

 I wrote and built this using VS2019.